HistoriaOffical/docs/votingnodes/setup-local-basex.rst

 This guide assumes you have already setup your voting node.
 You will need:

 - Historia Core Wallet v0.17.0.3 or later to store your Historia.
 You can get this here: https://github.com/HistoriaOffical/historia/releases/
-- A voting node previously setup.
+- A masternode or voting node previously setup.
+You can learn to setup this up here: https://docs.historia.network/en/latest/votingnodes/index.html
 - A computer running Windows, MacOS, or Linux.
 - The Historia Local Web Application Software.
 You can get this here: https://github.com/HistoriaOffical/Historia-Local-Web-Application/releases/